mparticle-integrations/mparticle-javascript-integration-braze/README.md

 	window.braze.destroyFeed();
 }
 ```
-Step 3: After February 1, 2023, you can simplify your code after the mParticle Braze Web kit, which includes Braze SDK V4, has been released to our CDN:
+Step 3: Opt into Version 4.
+Simply navigate to your connection settings and selection `Version 4` from the new Braze Web SDK Version drop down.

+Step 4: After you opt in, you can simplify your code.
+We recommend testing and waiting at least 24 hours between opting in and removing previous instances of `appboy` and doing thorough testing of your application in a development environment to ensure everything is working:
 ```javascript
 window.braze.destroyFeed();
 ```

-Step 4: Push Notifications via service-worker.js
+Step 5: Push Notifications via service-worker.js
 If you use Push Notifications, we have updated the `service-worker.js` file.
 In our testing, Braze’s push notifications work as expected regardless of what version of the service-worker is used, but we recommend updating this file to ensure future compatibility.
 In your `service-worker.js` file, update the code to reference `https://static.mparticle.com/sdk/js/braze/service-worker-4.2.0.js` instead of `https://static.mparticle.com/sdk/js/braze/service-worker-3.5.0.js`.
 Your `service-worker.js` file should now contain:

 ```javascript